getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 ## The Solution Space

+There are a few aspects to the solution that I consider "requirements":

+1. Definitely: The numbers in the widgets are nearly perfectly sized.
+I'd be open to a mismatch in the 1-2% range, but not more
+2. Definitely: The numbers _never_ overflow the widgets.
+No scrollbars or cut-off numbers
+3. Definitely: The sizing algorithm does not meaningfully contribute to perceptible page load time (let's say faster than 100ms)
+4. Hopefully: The number text looks great (subjective but I know it when I don't see it)
+5. Hopefully: The numbers in the widgets are selectable, announceable by A11y tools, etc.

 As far as I could figure out, there are 4 and a half viable approaches.

 ### Approach 1: SVGs